-Panasonic MZ2000 flagship OLED TV is 150% brighter
+Panasonic MZ2000 flagship OLED TV is 150% brighter than previous model

-LAS VEGAS (Pocket-lint) - Panasonic has announced its latest flagship OLED TV series for 2023 at CES in the form of the MZ2000, which will be available in 55-inch, 65-inch and 77-inch sizes.
+Panasonic has announced its latest flagship OLED TV series for 2023 at CES in the form of the MZ2000, which will be available in 55-inch, 65-inch and 77-inch sizes.

-The MZ2000 boasts a new OLED panel called Master OLED Ultimate with a Micro Lens Array, which combined with a multi-layer heat management system, is said to deliver around 150 per cent improvements to peak brightness compared to the company's 2022 flagship models.
+The MZ2000 boasts a new OLED panel called Master OLED Ultimate with a Micro Lens Array, which combined with a multi-layer heat management system and HCX Pro AI processor, is said to deliver around 150 per cent improvements to peak brightness compared to the company's 2022 flagship models.
 Improvements have also been made to picture processing, gaming and audio capabilities.

 The MZ2000 has been colour-tuned by Stefan Sonnenfeld, who was a colourist on movies including Top Gun: Maverick and Star Wars: The Force Awakens, and there is also an improved Filmmaker Mode to allow you to view content as the artist intended with upgraded colour temperature sensing.